zief0002/modeling/docs/index.md

 ## Colophon

 Artwork by [&commat;allison_horst](https://twitter.com/allison_horst)
+Icon and note ideas and prototypes by [Desirée De Leon](http://desiree.rbind.io/).

 The book is typeset using [Crimson Text](https://fonts.google.com/specimen/Crimson+Text) for the body font, [Raleway](https://fonts.google.com/specimen/Raleway) for the headings and [Sue Ellen Francisco](https://fonts.google.com/specimen/Sue+Ellen+Francisco) for the title.
 The color palette was generated using [coolors.co](https://coolors.co/).